Want to start using Facebook Business Manager? Wondering how it works for businesses?

 Simply grab the app ID from your My Apps page to add an app.

-If you have the new Facebook pixel for your ad accounts, you will find them listed here.
+If you have the Facebook pixel installed for your ad accounts, you'll find that information listed under Pixels.
 Edit each ad account's associations and partners as needed.

-Click Catalogs to see any product catalogs you've set up for your business will be listed in this section.
-Create new product catalogs and manage existing catalogs from this view as well.
+Click Catalogs to see any product catalogs you've set up for your business.
+You can create new product catalogs and manage existing catalogs from this view as well.

 Here's how to understand the difference:

 - People are individuals you give access to business assets.
-For example, if you are working with a Facebook consultant, you would give that person a specific role to access your pages, ad accounts and other assets as needed to manage them by adding them via email.
+For example, if you're working with a Facebook consultant, you'd give that person a specific role to access your pages, ad accounts, and other assets as needed to manage them by adding them via email.

 - Partners are businesses you give access to business assets.
-For example, if you're working with an agency, you would give the agency a specific role to access your pages, ad accounts and other assets.
-Add them via their Business Manager ID.
-The agency would then assign employees specific roles to access to your pages, ad accounts and other assets, as needed, to manage them.
+For example, if you're working with an agency, you'd give the agency a specific role to access your pages, ad accounts, and other assets.
+Add the agency via their Business Manager ID.
+The agency would then assign employees specific roles to access your pages, ad accounts, and other assets as needed to manage them.

-On the following screen, enter the email address of the person you would like to grant access to your business assets.
-Use the definition of roles to choose whether he or she should be added as an employee or an admin.
+In the pop-up window, enter the email address of the person you'd like to grant access to your business assets.
+Use the definition of roles to choose whether they should be added as an employee or an admin.

-After you click Add People, you'll be prompted to check boxes next to the pages, ad accounts and other assets you want them to manage.
-For each asset, you'll be able to assign specific roles using the drop-down that appears when you check the box next to it.
-Select the option to Learn About Roles to get a definition for each role.
+After you click Next, you'll be prompted to check boxes next to the pages, ad accounts, and other assets you want them to manage.
+For each asset, you'll be able to assign specific roles.

-Go to the Business Settings menu and click on People to see everyone who has access to your business assets, click on People in the left navigation.
-From here, you can cancel invitations, view history, assign assets and remove people, as needed.
+To see everyone who has access to your business assets, click on People in the left navigation.
+From here, you can cancel invitations, assign assets, and remove people.

-After a partner is added, go to the Business Settings menu and click on Partners to see what partners have access to your business assets.
+After a partner is added, click on Partners in the left navigation to see what partners have access to your business assets.
 That's where you go to remove them, if necessary.

 Alternatively, to edit roles for people and partners, go to your business asset.
 Click on the Assigned People or Partners tabs to find the options to edit their roles.

-If you have a lot of pages and other assets in your Business Manager, you may want to use Projects to organize them.
-To do this, go to the Business Settings menu and click on Projects.
-Once there, add a new project and assign pages, ad accounts, product catalogs, Instagram accounts and apps to the project.
+If you have a lot of pages and other assets in your Business Manager, you may want to use groups to organize them.
+To do this, click on Business Assets Groups in the left navigation.
+Once there, click Create Business Asset Group and assign pages, ad accounts, and other business assets to the group.

-Note that each page and ad account can only have one project.
-If needed for reorganization, assets can be removed from one project and added to another.
+Note that each page and ad account can only have one group.
+If you need to reorganize, you can remove assets from one group and add them to another.

-Projects aren't required.
-However, they come in handy if you have a huge list of pages or ad accounts to go through when assigning people or partners, since you can filter by project.
+Business asset groups aren't required; however, they come in handy if you have many pages or ad accounts to go through when assigning people or partners since you can add them to the group.

-While we’ve gone through the main functions of Business Manager, here are some other features to explore.
+We've now gone through the main functions of Business Manager but here are some other features to explore.

-Under the Business Settings menu, click on Payment Methods to add credit cards to use with specific ad accounts.
+Payment Methods: Click on Payment Methods in the left navigation to add credit cards to use with specific ad accounts.

-If someone requests to claim or access one of your business assets, it will show up in Requests under the Business Settings menu.
+Requests: If someone requests to claim or access one of your business assets, it will show up in Requests.

-To receive email notifications for specific Business Manager–related events, configure those settings in your Preferences under the Business Settings menu.
+Notifications: To receive email notifications for specific Business Manager–related events, configure those settings in Notifications.

-Go to Info under the Business Settings menu to edit your business name, primary page selection, find your Business Manager ID to give to others for partner access, request security code access and configure other settings.
+Info: Go to Info to edit your business name, primary page selection, find your Business Manager ID to give to others for partner access, request security code access, and configure other settings.

-If you're looking for better ways to manage your Facebook business assets, then Business Manager is a great option to consider.
+If you're looking for better ways to manage your Facebook business assets, Business Manager is a great option to consider.
 It lets you manage and delegate access to Facebook pages, ad accounts, and other valuable assets in one place.

 What do you think?
-Do you use Business Manager for your pages, ad accounts and other assets?
-How is it working for you?
-Please share your experiences and tips in the comments.
+Do you use Business Manager for your pages, ad accounts, and other assets?
+Please share your thoughts in the comments below.